Student life modules

-To take part you need to be a first year student at Te Herenga Waka—Victoria University of Wellington who started their studies (either on campus or via distance learning) in February/March 2022 and currently reside in New Zealand.
+To take part you need to be a first year student who started (either on campus or via distance learning) in February/March 2023 and currently reside in New Zealand.

 This research has been approved by the Te Herenga Waka—Victoria University of Wellington’s Human Ethics Committee (Project # 29864).

-For more information and to express an interest in participating in a focus group scan the QR code or follow the below link:
+For more information and to participate in the survey scan the QR code or follow the link below.

-Researchers: Samantha Wilson, Dr Nichola Tyler, Professor Louise Dixon
+Researchers: Elia Gibbons, Dr Nichola Tyler, Professor Louise Dixon